BiasedKiwi/Hadum-Bot/README.md

 ## 👩‍💻 Command Line Args

-Hadum Features a few CLI args to choose from (more coming soon)
+Hadum Features a few CLI args to choose from.

 | Name/Flag |                        Description |
 | :-------- | ---------------------------------: |